santi224m/Formula-1-Nearest-Race-Finder/README.md

 ## Implementation

 This program will be implemented using a quadtree data structure to store the locations of all the Formula 1 races.
 The locations will be stored as latitude and longitude coordinates.
+You can see the desmos graph below [here](https://www.desmos.com/calculator/gyz7rbaqzo).

 ![image](./img/Grid.png)